Data Set of Load Tests and Structural Health Monitoring of a concrete Box Girder bridge: Conclusion

+Following the description of the concrete boxgirder bridge and the measurement system, the static and dynamic load tests were presented.
+In addition, the open access database, the processing of measurement data, and the file structure were presented to enable further use of the collected measurement data.
 The static load tests were conducted over a period of multiple weeks, together with a reference data set of almost one year.
-By gradually increasing the applied masses, it is possible to assess the minimum detectable mass change, which is particularly useful for damage detection methods that account for temperature variations, such as those described in \citep{Wittenberg.etal_2024, Neumann.etal_2025}.
-Score evaluations indicate that even low static loads are sufficient for clear detection, and the high sensitivity of the sensors enables measurements of small loads, around 700 kg.
+By gradually increasing the applied masses, it is possible to assess the minimum detectable mass change, which is particularly useful for damage detection methods that account for temperature variations, such as those described in \citep{Wittenberg.etal_2025, Neumann.etal_2025}.
 Dynamic crossings were repeated multiple times, allowing the use of average values for initial assessments.
-The resulting influence lines confirm that axle loads are readily identifiable, and acceleration values indicate successful excitation of the bridge’s first natural frequency.
-Across different load test scenarios, the inclination sensors showed no measurable response.
-However, strain values increased approximately linearly with higher truck loads at low speeds, supporting the potential for detailed analysis of structural behavior under varying weights.

-These findings suggest that the sensor placement effectively captures loads and natural frequencies.
-Overall, the results align with the expectations from the load tests and correlate with independently measured environmental parameters.
-Further analysis will determine the suitability of this data for model calibration and testing additional algorithms for anomaly detection.
+The different speeds of the dynamic load tests enable a detailed analysis of the influence of the speed of the crossing on the bridge behavior.

 Several areas for improvement were identified during implementation.
-First, increasing the time interval between static and dynamic tests in future load tests would help better differentiate the measurement data and map the starting points more accurately.
-Additionally, repeating tests at different temperatures would allow for a more direct comparison of temperature effects.
-Currently, the reference period does not span an entire year, which would be beneficial for thoroughly testing temperature compensation methods.
+The time interval between the static and dynamic load tests was intentionally kept as short as possible in order to have comparable boundary conditions, to minimize the influence of external factors, such as rapid temperature changes.
+This approach ensures that no additional environmental effects influence the measurement results between the two test phases.
+Additionally, repeating tests under different temperatures would allow for a more direct assessment of temperature effects.

-The analysis of strain sensors revealed that no dynamic amplification could be detected, a finding that requires further investigation as dynamic effects should be measurable according to the literature \citep{Burdet.Corthay_1995}.